jalotra/PassGen/readme.md

 - -g : Text to search for in the HTTP response.
 Use this to determine when a password has worked.
 - -n : Append numbers flag.
 Appends the numbers 0-9999 to the end of all passwords
 - -c : Copy to clipboard flag.
 Copys results to the clipboard
+- -a :  Appends the outputFile .
+If you run the passgen.py a number of times with different tags and names then use -a to append newly generated passwords to the same outputFile\n

 ## Examples:
 ### Basic Usage: